microsoft/maro/docs/source/key_components/rl_toolkit.rst

 critic models.
 The abstraction consists of ``AbsBlock`` and ``AbsCoreModel``, both of which subclass torch's nn.Module.
 The ``AbsBlock`` represents the smallest structural unit of an NN-based model.
 For instance, the ``FullyConnectedBlock`` is a stack of fully connected layers with features like batch normalization, drop-out and skip connection.
 The ``AbsCoreModel`` is a collection of network components with embedded optimizers.
-Several classes are designed
+Subclasses of ``AbsCoreModel`` provided for use with specific RL algorithms include

 As an example, the initialization of the actor-critic algorithm may look like this: